petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

-The `AccountSelectorTag` has been refactored to render via JSP and now extends from the `IncludeTag`.
-The JSP in turn hydrates and renders the  AccountSelector` React component, which has been migrated from Soy/MetalJS.
+* Refactored the `AccountSelectorTag` to render via JSP and extend it from the `IncludeTag`.
+The JSP hydrates and renders the AccountSelector` React component migrated from Soy/MetalJS.

-During the runtime lifecycle, the communication with the server happens via Commerce Headless API.
-Event names to notify other components about account/order change have been renamed.
+* Renamed the event names to notify other components about Account/Order changes communicated during the runtime lifecycle via the Commerce Headless API.

 ### Who is affected?